Albuser/discz/readme.md

-Instructions to Run:
+## Instructions to Run:
-    1. Install the Python module dependencies with pip.
+1. Install the Python package dependencies with pip.
 2. Install Redis (I'm on Windows, so I used Windows Subsystem for Linux to run the server)
 3. Boot up the Redis server
-    4. Run main.py
+4. Run ```main.py```

-Problem Statement:
+## Problem Statement:
 Use the Spotify API to get all artists as fast as possible.
 Need to capture: 'Artist URI', 'Artist Name', 'Genres', 'Popularity'.
 You may only use one (1) API Token.

-Introduction:
+## Introduction:
 The speed of our program will be limited by the rate limits Spotify imposes on their API.
 This is based on the token, rather than the IP making the request, so we cannot bypass the rate limit simply by adding proxies.

 Of the available endpoints, there are a few options that return lists of artists: